-Be sure to read this guide to figure out whether you really need to bring travel insurance to Mexico or not!
+Be sure to read this guide to figure out whether you really need to Mexico travel insurance or not!

-I love traveling to Mexico and make several trips to the country each year (especially to the gorgeous beaches of Tulum).
+I love traveling to Mexico and make several trips to the country each year (especially to some of the world’s best beaches in Tulum).
 Recently I decided to spend this winter in amazing Merida, Mexico.
-I’m pretty careful about spending my money, so I spent a lot of time trying to figure out: do I need travel insurance for Mexico?
+I’m pretty careful about spending my money, so if you are like me you may be thinking:

 But not everyone necessarily needs to bring travel insurance to Mexico at all (it isn’t a requirement to have travel insurance to get a visa or anything).
 So read on to figure out if it’s worth a purchase in your circumstance.

 [affiliate disclosure: if you choose to make a purchase through my links, I may receive a small commission that helps to keep the lights on here]

 Before talking about the best travel insurance for that Mexico trip of yours, it’s worth briefly discussing what insurance is and isn’t good for.